Inflation and Primordial Black Holes: PBH formation in the early universe

-An accurate characterization of the threshold $\delta_{\rm c}$ \footnote{We note that a more precise criterion for the threshold of collapse is provided in terms of the so called compaction function (which is a measure of excess mass within a given spatial volume, see \eg \cite{Shibata:1999zs, Musco:2018rwt}) whose value at its maximum gives $\delta_c$.
-In this prescription, threshold value is not directly related with the peak over-density $\delta$ \eqref{PRvsdrhovsdelta} (\eg contrary to the simplistic argument presented in Appendix \ref{AppB}), see \eg \cite{Germani:2018jgr}.
-Keeping this in mind, in the rest of this work, we will continue to refer to the threshold using the $\delta_c$ notation as commonly practiced in the literature.} requires a dedicated analysis of the evolution of perturbations in the non-linear regime after horizon re-entry, which can be done with the help of numerical simulations (see \eg \cite{Escriva:2021aeh} for a review).
-Recent efforts in this direction shows that collapse threshold for PBH formation falls within the range $\delta_{\rm c} = 0.4 - 2/3$ depending on the shape of the density peak\cite{Musco:2018rwt,Escriva:2019phb,Musco:2020jjb} \footnote{Other effects such as anisotropies \cite{Musco:2021sva} in the radation fluid and a time dependent equation of state parameter $w$ \cite{Papanikolaou:2022cvo}, may also impact the estimate on the threshold for collapse.}.
-For the estimates we provide in this work, we will use a value within the range specified above.
+At this point, we emphasize that a more precise criterion for the threshold of collapse is provided in terms of the so called compaction function (which is a measure of excess mass within a given spatial volume, see \eg \cite{Shibata:1999zs, Musco:2018rwt}) whose value at its maximum gives $\delta_c$.
+In this prescription, we note that contrary to the simplistic argument presented in Appendix \ref{AppB}, there is no one to one correspondence between the threshold value and the peak over-density \eqref{PRvsdrhovsdelta} $\delta \equiv \delta \rho/\rho$, although they are related see \eg \cite{Germani:2018jgr}.
+Keeping this in mind, in the rest of this work, we will continue to refer to the threshold using the $\delta_{\rm c}$ notation as commonly practiced in the literature.

+An accurate characterization of the threshold requires a dedicated analysis of the evolution of perturbations in the non-linear regime after horizon re-entry, which can be done with the help of numerical simulations (see \eg \cite{Escriva:2021aeh} for a review).
+Utilizing the criterion of compaction function's peak as the definition of the threshold $\delta_{\rm c}$, simulations performed in the radiation fluid for different primordial perturbation profiles leading to a range of values $\delta_{\rm c} = 0.4 - 2/3$ depending on the shape of the density peak \cite{Musco:2018rwt,Escriva:2019phb}.
+Although in general threshold depends on the shape of the primordial perturbation, \cite{Escriva:2019phb, Escriva:2020tak} showed the existence of an approximate universal value for the threshold which depends only on the type of the ambient fluid and geometry.
+For a detailed account on the threshold and its history we refer the reader to the recent review \cite{Escriva:2021aeh}.

 {\bf The mass of PBHs}

 The characteristic mass of PBHs can be related to the mass contained within the Hubble horizon at the time of formation ($a = a_{\rm f}$) through an efficiency factor $\gamma = 0.2$, as suggested by the analytical model developed in \cite{Carr:1975qj}: \beq M^{(\rm f)}_{\rm pbh} = \gamma\, M_H \bigg|_{a = a_{\rm f}} = \gamma\, M^{(\rm eq)}_{H}\, \left( \fr{M^{(\rm f)}_{H}}{M^{(\rm eq)}_{H}}\right) = \left(\fr{a_{\rm f}}{a_{\rm eq}}\right)^2 \, \gamma\, M^{(\rm eq)}_{H}\,. \eeq In this formula, $M_H (t) \equiv 4\pi \rho(t)/(3H(t)^3)$ is the time-dependent horizon mass, where the sub/super scripts ``\textrm{f}" and ``\textrm{eq}'' denote quantities evaluated at the time of PBH formation and matter-radiation equality respectively: we use the standard relations $H^2 \propto \rho \propto a^{-4}$ during RDU.
 Noting that the horizon mass at the time of equality is given by $M^{(\rm eq)}_H \simeq 2.8 \times 10^{17}\, M_{\odot}$ \cite{Nakama:2016gzw}, Eq. \eqref{pbhm} informs us that PBHs, contrarily to astrophysical black holes, can in principle span a wide range of masses, depending on their formation time with respect to matter-radiation equality.